Who Invented the Ice Cream Sundae?

 The next date in the history of ice cream sundaes is 1890, when Evanston, Illinois passed a law banning the use of sparkling water on Sundays.
 Soda fountains obviously couldn’t make frozen soda, nor could they serve regular soda on Sundays, but they could still serve soda syrup and ice cream.
 Few can agree on the first soda shop or the first person to add syrup to ice cream in Illinois, but several soda shops have started serving this delicious treat due to the soda ban.

-See also What are the different types of home canned food?
+See also What are peas?

 Another account occurs later in the history of ice cream, in 1893.
 Chester Platt, owner of Platt & Colt’s Drugstore in Ithaca, New York, wanted to make a special ice cream for one of his customers, Reverend John Scott.
 He added cherry syrup to vanilla ice cream and topped it off with a cherry.
 The name, as the story goes, was derived from the fact that it took place on a Sunday.